The Big Picture On Credit References:

 On the hunt for new tenants?

-Few landlords would call the tenant screening process fun—but that doesn’t mean you should skip any part of it.
+Few landlords would call the tenant screening process fun—but that doesn’t mean you should skip any part.
 That includes asking for credit references from your applicants.

-If you’re already running a credit report for applicants, then you might wonder what the point of a credit reference is.
-Afterall, the ability to find so much information on the rental applicant by doing a simple Internet search would suffice, correct?
-Short answer, not necessarily.
-Let’s start with a definition of a credit reference for a tenant applicant?
+If you’re already running a credit report for applicants, you might wonder what the point of a credit reference is.

-Also known as a rental reference, a rental application credit reference is any information vouching for an applicant’s—you guessed it—creditworthiness.
+Also known as a rental or a bank reference for a rental application, a credit reference is any information vouching for an applicant’s—you guessed it—creditworthiness.

 Different landlords define “credit reference” differently, although the most common example of one is a tenant credit report from Equifax, Experian, or Transunion.
 This isn’t the only type of credit reference, though.
-Other examples of rental application credit references include:
+Other examples of credit references for rental applications:

 • A statement of assets, e.g., a bank statement